trqvinh90/DebitCardSample/README.md

 By setting a weekly limitation, user can well manage their money. (**Weekly** means 7 days not the week's calendar)
 There are some rules:
 - Whenever a new value is set, it will immediately take effect at the current day.
-- The used amount will be reset in tomorrow at 0 AM.
+- The used amount will be reset in tomorrow at 0 AM and of course it will be affected by the latest rule.
 - User can switch on/off this setting.

 # How to run the project